Team-Chem/LLC-web-dev/README.md

 The LCCC (Liquid Chromatography under Critical Conditions) project was developed by the Chemistry department at the University of Memphis.
 The project involves hosting research experiments from use of LCCC techniques to analyze complex mixtures and provide detailed information about their components.
 This document provides instructions on how to install and use the necessary software to run the LCCC project on your local machine.

 ## Setting up a Local Development Enviroment with VS Code, XAMPP, and phpMyAdmin
-+ This guide provides instructions on how to install and use these tools to create a complete local development environment on your computer.
+This guide provides instructions on how to install and use these tools to create a complete local development environment on your computer.
 It includes steps for installing the software, running the Apache and MySQL servers, and accessing the database management interface.
-With these tools, you can easily develop and test your projects on your local machine before deploying them to a live server.
+With these tools, you can easily develop and test this web application on your local machine.

 ## Installing Software
 1. Download and install [VS Code](https://code.visualstudio.com/)